weliem/blessed-bluez/README.md

 ## Example application

 An example application is provided in the repo.
-It shows how to connect to Blood Pressure meters, Heart Rate monitors, Pulse Oximeters and Thermometers, read the data and show it in the log.
+It shows how to connect to Blood Pressure meters, Weight scales, Heart Rate monitors, Pulse Oximeters and Thermometers, read the data and show it in the log.